Resources /

 Native Salesforce export tools serve basic needs but leave major gaps in long-term data protection and operational continuity.

-- Restoration challenges: Native tools don’t offer point-in-time recovery.
-Teams must rebuild from raw files, often with formatting issues, missing relationships, or outdated content.
-Due to this, the downtime increases, and data loss compounds.
+• Restoration challenges: native tools don’t offer point-in-time recovery.
+Teams must rebuild from raw files, often with formatting issues, missing relationships, or outdated content, so downtime increases and data loss compounds.

-- Correct ordering: You must know the proper order to restore the parent-child record relationships.
+• Correct ordering: you must know the proper order to restore parent-child record relationships.
 An automated tool understands these relationships and restores them in the correct order.

-- Full export issues: It is difficult to get all the data exported from your Salesforce org.
-Many export tools don't export everything.
-If you don't export everything, you can't restore everything.
+• Full export issues: it is difficult to get all the data exported from your Salesforce org.
+Many export tools don’t export everything, and if you don’t export everything, you can’t restore everything.

 Export vs. Backup: Why You Might Need Both